madptr/madptr/posts/2023-01-22-virtualFunc1.md

 };
 ```
 ## Grouping based on common functionality
 But from where the need arises that we should refer to all objects using a single array variable?
-If they are all going to behave different, why should we do this at all?
+If they are all going to behave differently, why should we do this at all?

-In a game, almost all the objects needs to do these two things much frequently.
-Almost all the objects should be calling their `update()` and `render()` method.
+In a game, almost all the objects need to do these two things much more frequently.
+Almost all the objects should be calling their `update()` and `render`()` methods.
 This is a single behavior that is common for almost all the data types in a game.
 It is the single factor that unites all data types.
-Also, it will be prety hard to keep adding a separate update and render call for every single type we add to our game.
+Also, it will be pretty hard to keep adding a separate update and render calls for every single type we add to our game.
 Thus, if we can refer to everything using a single array, or list we don't have to be reminded of it whenever we add a new element to the game.

 Eventually, we can do the following and access all the objects without worrying about their 'actual' type.